undless/gatling.io-doc/content/reference/execute/cloud/user/build-from-sources/index.md

 - Private Locations: Build from Sources is only compatible with [Private Locations]({{< ref "reference/install/cloud/private-locations/introduction" >}}).
 Ensure these are configured first.
 - Control Plane image: Use `gatlingcorp/control-plane:latest-builder` instead of `gatlingcorp/control-plane:latest`.
 - Allocate adequate CPU and memory resources according to your project's compilation needs.
+- Git repository with a compatible Gatling plugin version configured

 ## Configuration